CodeForMMA/PythonBlockchain/README.md

 # README

-A sample blockchain implementation of a conceptual blockchain using Python.
+A sample implementation of a conceptual blockchain using Python.

 ## Contents